-- Small group interventions in the core subjects - speech and language intervention - nurture groups to enable children to be emotionally ready to learn and make progress. - Forest School has a very positive impact in helping children to engage in learning across the curriculum and raise self-esteem. - Enrichment opportunities (before and after school clubs), music lessons and swimming lessons and residential trip in Y6 - Free uniform - Subscriptions and IT devices for homework activities - Use of School led tutoring money using our own teachers
+- Small group interventions in core subjects

+- Phonics keep up and catch-up intervention

+- nurture groups to enable children to be emotionally ready to learn and make progress.

+- Forest School has a very positive impact in helping children to engage in learning across the curriculum and raise self-esteem.

+- Enrichment opportunities (before and after school clubs), music lessons educational visits and residential trip in Y6

+- Free uniform

+- Subscriptions for homework activities